 Loeb tells a desperate Gordon that "There's nobody left to send in!".
 Cue The Tumbler coming out of nowhere and jumping into the Narrows.

 While protecting a little boy Rachel tasers Scarecrow.
 I repeat she TASERS the FREAKING SCARECROW.
+In the FACE.
 HOW is that NOT awesome?

 Liam Neeson chanelling Qui-Gon Jinn as in his last moment, Ra's calmly faces his death-by-train.